Marcennaji/HoldemCore/README.md

 * Clean separation of `BotPlayer` and `IBotStrategy`
 * Includes: TightAggressive, LooseAggressive, Maniac, UltraTight
 * Testable via `CurrentHandContext`
+* Bots might switch dynamically their strategies in a given game, depending on the context (stack size, etc)
 * Easy to add your own poker bot, that would implement the simple IBotStrategy interface

 ### 4. **Range Management & Equity Evaluation**

 * Bot players estimates opponents ranges, based on the current hand actions and the historical stats (stored in DB)
-* Range pruning based on public signals and historical stats
+* Opponents range pruning is based only on public signals and historical stats (fair game guaranteed !)
+* Sophisticated preflop call/raise range calculation, based on numerous parameters

 ### 5. **Testing Infrastructure**

 * GoogleTest-based unit tests under `tests/core/...`
-* Focus on verifying strategy behavior & decision logic
+* Focus on verifying strategy behavior, ranges calculation & decision logic

 ---